Myx: Programming

+During the first week of July 2026, viewers noticed that charts shows—Myx Hit Chart, Myx International Top 20, and Pinoy Myx Countdown, including Myx Daily Top 10 as a segment of Myx Now, was no longer listed on the Myx Global website and had been removed from their television programming.
+As of July 2026, Myx had not issued an official statement regarding the program's status.

 International

 In 2007, Myx TV (originally launched simply as Myx) was launched in the United States.
 The American counterpart of Myx was originally intended to cater the Asian-American youth community in United States and with music video as its primary content.
 It was later reformatted to become a general-entertainment channel targeted to the Asian-American diaspora.
 Myx TV is operated independently from its Filipino counterpart with some of its programming produced in the United States by ABS-CBN International and by other third-party production companies.